Ronda Rousey: Video games

-On November 30, 2022, Rousey was added as a playable character to the game Raid Shadow Legends.
+Graphic novels

+Inspired by her need to travel while recovering from an injury she sustained during WrestleMania, Rousey wrote the graphic novel Expecting the Unexpected.
+It was published in October 2025 by AWA Studios, with art by Mike Deodato.

 Personal life

-As of 2017, Rousey lives in Venice, California.
+As of 2023, Rousey lives in Venice, California.

-Rousey became a vegan after Beijing 2008, but in 2012 described her diet as "kind of a mix between a Paleo and a Warrior diet", trying to eat everything.
+Rousey became a vegan after Beijing 2008, but in 2012 described her diet as "kind of a mix between a Paleo and a Warrior diet."